Leody Taveras Player Props: Rangers vs. Mariners

 Leody Taveras At The Plate

-- Taveras is batting .303 with 10 doubles, two triples, two home runs and 13 walks.
+- Taveras is batting .306 with 10 doubles, two triples, three home runs and 13 walks.

-- In 43 games played this year, he has hit a homer in only two of them.
+- He has gone deep in 6.8% of his games this season, and 1.7% of his trips to the plate.

-- Taveras has an RBI in 11 of 43 games this season, with multiple RBI in five of them.
-He has also driven in three or more of his team's runs in three contests.
+- In 27.3% of his games this year, Taveras has tallied at least one RBI.
+In six of those games (13.6%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.

-- He has scored in 19 of 43 games this season, and more than once 5 times.
+- He has scored in 20 games this season (45.5%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.